 In the training phase, we iteratively optimize this function.
 At every optimization step $m$, the classifier of the last step is updated by adding a new weak classifier: $F_m=F_{m-1}+ f_m$.
 The weights of this additional classifier are computed by minimizing the least-squares distance of the gradient of the log-likelihood:

 At each update step, the new weak classifier $f_m$ is added with a weight $ \gamma_m$ such that, finally, the ensemble classifier is $F_M= \sum_{m=1}^M \gamma_m f_m$.
 These weights are computed after the optimization step of the respective $f_m$ with Eq.~\ref{eq_weakLcostFunc}.
 It is selected such that Eq.~(\ref{eq_boostLogReg}) becomes maximal.
-Please see the full details of this algorithm and an experimental evaluation in \cite{Hoffmann}.
+Please see the full details of this algorithm and an experimental evaluation in ~\cite{Hoffmann}.

-In the described training phase, we provide all EEG data of the counting experiment together with the class labels to Eq.~(\ref{eq_boostLogReg}).
-Here epochs triggered by number 1 are accounted to class $y_i=1$ and epochs with other numbers get the class label $y_i=0$.
-For each weak classifier $C\cdot S$ coefficients $\mathbf{w} \in \mathbb R^{K}$ must be learned.
-If we record many channels at a high frame rate, then then the optimization in Eq.~(\ref{eq_weakLcostFunc}) can become under-determined if too few epochs are available for training.
-We approached this problem of a low observation-to-dimension ratio by taking only those channels into account that are located along the z-axis, parietal, and occipital areas of the scalp where p300 ERPs are usually the strongest.
-In particular we took channels `Fz', `Cz', `Pz', `P3', `P4', `PO7', `PO8', `Oz'.
-Also, for each channel we took the median of every 4 consecutive measurements to reduce the dimensionality by a factor of 4.
+\myparagraph{Data Dimensionality \& Features} In the described training phase, we provide all EEG data of the counting experiment together with the class labels to Eq.~(\ref{eq_boostLogReg}).
+For instance, if the classifier is trained to detect recognition of number 1, then epochs triggered by the number 1 are accounted to class $y_i=1$ and epochs with other numbers get the class label $y_i=0$.
+For each weak classifier $C\cdot S$, we must learn the coefficients $\mathbf{w} \in \mathbb R^{K}$.
+If we record many channels at a high frame rate, then the optimization in Eq.~(\ref{eq_weakLcostFunc}) can become under-determined if too few epochs are available for training.
+We approached this problem of a low observation-to-dimension ratio by taking only those channels into account that are located along the z-axis, parietal, and occipital areas of the scalp where P300 ERPs are usually the strongest.
+In particular we use only channels `Fz', `Cz', `Pz', `P3', `P4', `PO7', `PO8', `Oz'.
+In order to further reduce the dimensionality of the data, for each channel we compute the median of every 4 consecutive measurements to reduce the dimensionality by a factor of 4.
 This adds the side effect of denoising the signal by a median filter.